Manass20/Netflix-Clustering-Capstone-Project/README.md

 ## Executable Files:

-* File Name - Includes all functions required for classification operations.
+* Netflix_Clustering_Capstone_Project.ipynb - Includes all functions required for classification operations.
 ## Output -
 * **Google Colab** - All the outputs are visible in the provided colab notebook.
 ## Data Source: